Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Ghast.md

 - monster/environment/urban
 - monster/size/medium
 - monster/type/undead
-statblock: inline
+aliases: ["Ghast"]
 ---
 # Ghast
 *Source: Monster Manual p.
-148, Curse of Strahd, Princes of the Apocalypse, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Divine Contention, Dragon of Icespire Peak, Sleeping Dragon's Wake, Baldur's Gate: Descent Into Avernus, Dragonlance: Shadow of the Dragon Queen*
+148, Curse of Strahd.
+Available in the SRD.*

 Ghouls roam the night in packs, driven by an insatiable hunger for humanoid flesh.